asmachy/StoryDrops/README.md

 2. Install MySql in your local machine and make sure that it is running on port 3306.
 3. Create a schema (db) in your mySql named "storydrops", or you can use your own schema.
 For doing that you have to change the datasource.url in /src/main/resource/application.properties
 4. Install jdk 11
-5. Install intellij in your local machine.
-6. Start intellij and open this project.
-7. Build this project from intellij.
-8. Go to /src/main/java/com/example/storyDrops/storyDropsApplication.java
-9. Run the main method.

-Or, you can also run this project from CLI (Command line interface).
-To do that,
+After completing 1-4 steps, you can run this project in your local machine.
+You could use CLI/intellij/docker to run this project.

+To run using CLI:

-A. Follow the 1-4 steps
+A.1.
+Follow the 1-4 steps

-B. Make sure you are using gradle 7.1.* on your local machine.
+B.1.
+Make sure you are using gradle 7.1.* on your local machine.

-C. Run command on terminal(linux)/ cmd prompt(windows)/ powershell(windows): `cd StoryDrops`
+C.1.
+Run command on terminal(linux)/ cmd prompt(windows)/ powershell(windows): `cd StoryDrops`

-D. Run appropriate command to build and run this gradle project.
+D.1.
+Run appropriate command to build and run this gradle project.

+To run using intellij:

+A.2.
+Follow the 1-4 steps

+B.2.
+Install intellij in your local machine.

+C.2.
+Start intellij and open this project.

+D.2.
+Build this project from intellij.

+E.2.
+Go to /src/main/java/com/example/storyDrops/storyDropsApplication.java

+F.2.
+Run the main method.

-The project will run on localhost port 5000.
-You can change the port number by changing server.port in /src/main/resource/application.properties
+The backend project will run on port 5000.
+You can change the port number by changing server.port in /src/main/resource/application.properties.

+To run using docker:

+Beside the backend api image and mysql image, the docker-compose file in this project also contains a client-side image.
+So, by using docker you can run this project along with the frontend (client-side).
+To do that, follow next steps...

+A.3.
+Clone this repository

+B.3.
+Clone the frontend repository from "https://github.com/asmachy/simple-blogging-website-frontend"

+C.3 The frontend and backend repository must be in the same folder

+D.3.
+Install appropriate version (according to your operating system) of docker on your local machine.

+E.3.
+Make sure that port 5000, 3000 and 3307 on your local machine is free.

+F.3.
+Run command on terminal(linux)/ cmd prompt(windows)/ powershell(windows): `cd StoryDrops`

+G.3: Run command: `docker compose up`

+The backend project will run on port 5000 and frontend will run on port 3000.

 ## Features
 ### To register (POST http://localhost:5000/user/register):